redux-offline/redux-offline/docs/recipes/next.md

 Second, because _Next.js_ controls the rendering of your component, you cannot wait until after rehydration to render your app; instead display a loading state, then trigger the rendering of the actual content once the server actions have been replayed.

 > With care, you can display your app immediately, but because the server will not know what a particular client has saved to storage, the initial render will generally not be accurate.
-The [with-redux-offline example](https://github.com/wacii/next-redux-replay/tree/master/examples/with-redux-offline) demonstrates this.
+The [with-redux-offline example](https://github.com/wacii/next-redux-replay/tree/master/examples/with-redux-offline) demonstrates both these approaches.

 ```js
 const makeStore = (actions, middleware) => {